 The filler is injected into pre-marked areas with a fine needle, and the surgeon will massage the injection site to be sure the filler is evenly distributed and that no lumps have formed.

 After the procedure, you might have some slight bleeding, redness, or swelling.
 That will resolve after 24 to 48 hours.
 Youll want to avoid lipstick or other lip cosmetics for about 24 hours after the treatment.
 Otherwise, you can return to your normal activities after the procedure.

 You will need to avoid putting sustained pressure on the lips immediately after the procedure, to prevent the filler from shifting under the skin.
 The injections will last between three and six months, depending on the filler and your personal situation.

 You can see our Board Certified Surgeon Dr. Nukta explaining these guidelines in a demonstration of Restylane injections in this video.

 Surgeons avoid injecting filler past the upper line of the top lip, known as the cupids bow, because it can produce an unnatural look.
 They also avoid injecting filler into the corners of the mouth because in natural lips, you cant see much of the lip structure at those spots.
 That appearance needs to be preserved in order to keep a natural look.

 Finally, the surgeon will avoid making the upper lip larger than the bottom lip because the bottom lip is generally poutier, and keeping that appearance helps keep the look natural.

-If you have any questions or would like to schedule a complimentary consultation for lip augmentation in Northern Virginia, please call our office at (703) 574-2588.
+If you have any questions or would like to schedule a consultation for lip augmentation in Northern Virginia, please call our office at (703) 574-2588.